 Joshua Rogala - author

-Joshua Rogala is an associate at Rees & Dyck Criminal Defence.
+Joshua Rogala is a Partner at Rees Dyck Rogala Law Offices.
 He has extensive experience at every level of court.
 His focus is on building successful legal strategies with clients to ensure their rights are defended.